Can You Lose Your Salvation? A Critique of Calvinism's Answer

 1 Corinthians 3:12-15: "If any man builds on this foundation [Jesus Christ] using gold, silver, costly stones, wood, hay, or straw, his work will be shown for what it is, because the Day will bring it to light.
 It will be revealed with fire, and the fire will test the quality of each man's work.
 If what he built survives, he will receive his reward.
 If it is burned up, he will suffer loss; he himself will be saved, but only as one escaping through flames."

 As believers, we build upon Jesus.
 And we either build things that last or things that don't last.
 And we will be rewarded accordingly.
 If a true believer could lose their salvation because they didn't "persevere" and didn't keep living the way they should, why would lazy, ineffective believers still get into heaven "as one escaping through flames"?
-How much "lack of perseverance" does it take to go from being one who is "escaping through flames" to one who is blocked out altogether?
+How much "lack of perseverance" does it take to go from being someone who gets into heaven "as one escaping through flames" to being someone who is blocked out of heaven altogether?

-True believers don't lose their salvation; they lose their rewards.
+True Spirit-sealed believers don't lose their salvation; they lose their rewards.

 I think the point of Colossians is that because we are saved, we should be putting our faith into practice, living as God wants us to live.
 We don't practice our faith to maintain our salvation; we live in faith and faithfulness because we are saved.
 (And if Calvinism is true, there's no need to instruct us to do all these things, if God has already determined what we will do and whether or not we will continue in faith to the end.)